MonzurElahiShamim/linux-essentials/System Security/UFW Detailed.md

----
-updated_at: 2024-08-01T15:25:06.694+06:00
-edited_seconds: 160
----
-## Detailed Note on UFW (Uncomplicated Firewall) Configuration
+# UFW (Uncomplicated Firewall) Configuration

-UFW (Uncomplicated Firewall) is a user-friendly frontend for managing iptables firewall rules.
+UFW (`Uncomplicated Firewall`) is a user-friendly frontend for managing iptables firewall rules.
 It is designed to make firewall configuration easier and straightforward for beginners.
 This guide provides a detailed note on configuring UFW on a Linux system.

-### Installation
+## Installation

 Before configuring UFW, ensure it is installed on your system.